Xilinx/Vitis-Tutorials/docs/convolution-tutorial/dataflow.md

    A local buffer `window_mem` is defined to store the necessary lines of data for computing. `>>` operator is used to extract elements from stream.
 The first few lines of the `window_mem` array should be zeroed out because these represent the padding of the image.
 This will only be done on the first iteration.

    The computation is implemented in the main loop, and the loop is pipelined because the COEFFICIENT_SIZE variable is predefined at the compile time.
-For more details about optimizing loops, refer to "Step 4: Improve Loop Latencies" in the *Vitis Application Methodology*.
+For more details about optimizing loops, refer to [Step 4: Improve Loop Latencies](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/Chunk1068711200.html#wnz1555544738414) in [Methodology for Accelerating Applications with the Vitis Unified Software Platform](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/Chunk1068711200.html#wgb1568690490380).

    After computation, the `out` value is pushed to a `write_stream` for the downstream function to process.